Hedge funds struggle with European politics

 The pension fund, which has around 30 percent of its funds in alternative assets including hedge funds, currently has a very low exposure to continental Europe.

-Several managers said they like the look of European stocks, especially those which are European-headquartered but earn much of their revenue elsewhere, such as Spanish bank Santander and telecoms giant Telefonica.
+Several managers said they like the look of European stocks, especially those which are European-headquartered but earn much of their revenue elsewhere, such as Spanish bank Santander (SAN.MC) and telecoms giant Telefonica TEL.MC.

 These companies often have strong balance sheets but their stock is dragged down by their association with home markets struggling with recession.